Twitter permanently suspends Trump's account | Politics

-Twitter has announced that it had permanently suspended the account of outgoing President Donald Trump due to ''risk of further incitement of violence'', three days after his supporters stormed the US Capitol and five people died in the violence.
+US President Donald Trump has been permanently suspended from Twitter due to the ''risk of further incitement of violence'', the social media giant has announced, days after his supporters stormed the US Capitol and caused the deaths of four civilians and a police officer.

 The unprecedented move by the California-based social media platform comes after Trump tweeted that he would not attend the inauguration of his successor Joe Biden on January 20.